aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module6-unit9.md

 ### Objectives

-After completing this lab, you will be able to:
+In this lab, you will complete the following tasks:

-- Create two spoke virtual networks and subnets
++ Task 1: Create two spoke virtual networks and subnets
-- Create the secured virtual hub
++ Task 2: Create the secured virtual hub
-- Connect the hub and spoke virtual networks
++ Task 3: Connect the hub and spoke virtual networks
-- Deploy the servers
++ Task 4: Deploy the servers
-- Create a firewall policy and secure your hub
++ Task 5: Create a firewall policy and secure your hub
-- Associate the firewall policy
++ Task 6: Associate the firewall policy
-- Route traffic to your hub
++ Task 7: Route traffic to your hub
-- Test the application rule
++ Task 8: Test the application rule
-- Test the network rule
++ Task 9: Test the network rule

 ### Architecture Diagram
 ![](media/m6-u9-1.png)